0xPhaze/UDS/README.md

 # Upgradeable Contracts Using Diamond Storage

 A collection of upgradeable contracts compatible with diamond storage.

 To clarify: these contracts DO NOT require [EIP-2535 Upgradeable Diamond Standard](https://eip2535diamonds.substack.com/p/diamond-upgrades) to be used.
 They are simply compatible.
 In fact, these contracts can also be used without any upgradeability at all.
-They can be used in a almost exactly the same way to OpenZeppelin's upgradeable contracts, but include some [beneficial properties](#benefits).
+They can be used in almost exactly the same way as OpenZeppelin's upgradeable contracts, but include some [beneficial properties](#benefits).

 ## Contracts
 ```ml